New Zealand's Next Top Model season 1: Episode 13: The Girl Who Becomes New Zealand's Next Top Model

-The final three do three different photoshoots each for Cleo Magazine.
+The final three contestants complete three different photoshoots each for Cleo Magazine.
 The winner's shots will appear in an 8-page editorial in Cleo Magazine after the show ends.
 Chris and Colin are both impressed with all the girls and how much they've grown since the start of the competition.

-At the first judging, the girls are asked to tell the judges who they think should win and who should go, all the girls said they should win, both Laura and Christobelle singled out Hosanna as the one that should leave and Hosanna told the judges that Laura should be sent home.
+At the first judging, the girls are asked to tell the judges who they think should win and who should go with each contestant choosing themselves as the winner.
+Laura and Christobelle singled out Hosanna as the one that should leave and Hosanna told the judges that Laura should be sent home.
 In the end, it is Hosanna who is sent home and Christobelle and Laura are the final two.